kumarkushagra/dcm4chee/README.md

 ### Deployment

-Modify the path of `main.py` in the cronjob file and timing of the cron job for `python {ACTUAL PATH OF}/main.py` to run when dcm4chee is least active to prevent upload errors.
-(Cron job has not been tested)
+Modify `cronjob file` such that the path for `python {ACTUAL PATH OF}/main.py` is correct and modify timings if reqquired (timings have been set to -3AM -everyday).(Cron job has not been tested)

 ---
 ## Requirements